medikoo/es5-ext/README.md

 ## JavaScript standard extensions (with respect to emerging ES+ features)

-Provides missing, non-standard or soon to be standard language features in future proof and non-invasive form.
+Non-standard or soon to be standard language utilities in a future proof, non-invasive form.

 Doesn't enforce transpilation step.
 Where it's applicable utilities/extensions are safe to use in all ES3+ implementations.